Velaiilla Pattadhari: Plot

 Arun Subramaniam, a business novice who took over his father's company's Chennai branch, bids for the same contract, even by using illegal methods.
 Furious that he did not get the land, he tries to thwart Raghuvaran's progress in a number of ways.
 Raghuvaran overcomes each of these obstacles and continues his work, but Arun eventually hires rowdies to beat up Raghuvaran's workers at the construction site.
-The workers get injured and end up in hospital, which prompts Raghuvaran to go to Arun's office to put an end to this issue.
-He makes Arun confess that he sent the rowdies, which is recorded by a micro spy camera, and demands an apology from Arun, blackmailing him that otherwise the video would be made public.
-Fearing that the video could tarnish his reputation, Arun's father, Venkat, sends his son to the hospital to apologise.
+The workers get injured and end up in the hospital, which prompts Raghuvaran to go to Arun's office to put an end to this issue.
+He makes Arun confess that he sent the rowdies, which is recorded by a microspy camera, and demands an apology from Arun, blackmailing him and saying that otherwise the video would be made public.
+Fearing that the video could tarnish his reputation, Arun's father, Venkat, sends Arun to the hospital to apologise.
 Raghuvaran accepts the apology and the project is completed within ten months.

 On the day of the flats' inauguration, Arun and a gang of rowdies ambush Raghuvaran en route.
 He outwits them but spares Arun, much to Arun's surprise.
 Raghuvaran says he has no intention to compete with or beat him and wishes to be his friend.
 Raghuvaran takes Arun to the site on his moped, where the state public works minister and Anitha inaugurate the flats.